ChiomaScripts/My-Portfolio/README.md

 # My-Portfolio
 Welcome to my GitHub portfolio!
-Take a look at projects related to AI, data analytics, and Python development I have worked on.
+Here, you'll find projects showcasing my skills in AI, data analytics, web scraping, and Python development.

-I am open to feedback that can help sharpen my skills.

-*I'm a Rookie striving to become...*
+I am passionate about turning data into actionable insights, and I believe **passion + practice = perfection**.
+If I can achieve it, so can you!

 ## Projects